-Earlier today, I shared a post about The Plastic Merchant that got a lot of negative feedback.
-Apparently The Plastic Merchant’s payment issues have gotten worse over the past few weeks, with an increasing number of folks receiving checks that end up bouncing.
+Earlier today, I shared a Plastic Merchant tutorial post that got a lot of negative feedback.
+Apparently The Plastic Merchant’s payment issues have gotten worse over the past few weeks.
+People are reportedly receiving checks that end up bouncing.
 That’s completely unacceptable and I would not have written so “glowingly” had I known things have gotten that bad.
 In the year and a half that I’ve been selling with The Plastic Merchant, I’ve never had a payment issue and was under the impression that they had rectified some of the payment issues that came up last year.
-I don’t have a financial relationship with the company and I certainly wouldn’t endorse them if I’d known about the recent issues.
+I don’t have a financial relationship with the company and I certainly wouldn’t endorse them if I’d known about any serious issues.
 As you can tell by my lack of posting, I’ve been a little out of the loop.

 Now I’m hearing large checks are bouncing and people’s accounts are getting shut down as a result.
-Again, that’s absolutely unacceptable and I would warn you all against completing sales through The Plastic Merchant’s platform.
-Either until these issues are resolved or we receive assurances that this isn’t how they’ll continue doing business.
-There are several other allegations being made in the comment section, some of which I have no way of verifying.
-But I wanted to get this post out and warn you all because it appears a lot of people continue to have payment issues.
+Again, that’s absolutely unacceptable – if true.
+There are several allegations being made in the comment section, some of which I have no way of verifying.
+But I wanted to get this post out and warn you all because it appears people continue to have payment issues.
 I certainly don’t want any of my readers to experience the same.